-BURNAWAY is pleased to present a free public talk on Thursday, April 19, by esteemed scholar Kirsten Pai Buick at the Ernest G. Welch School of Art & Design at Georgia State University.
+BURNAWAY is pleased to present a free public talk on Thursday, April 19, by esteemed scholar Kirsten Pai Buick at the Creative Media Industries Institute at Georgia State University.
 Her talk is part of BURNAWAY’s Art Writers Mentorship Program, for which she is serving as a mentor during her visit.
 [Read our interview with Buick here.]

 In her talk, “Narrative Structure as Secular Judgment in Thomas Crawford’s Progress of Civilization,” Buick will shed light on the little-known racially charged subject of the pediment over the entrance to the Senate building by American sculptor Thomas Crawford.
 It depicts the theme of racial conflict between whites — “Progress of the White Race” — and Native Americans — the “Degradation of the Indian” — with “America” personified in the center.
 Buick, who has been a professor at the University of New Mexico since 2000, also examines how Catholic iconography in Italy influenced Crawford’s art and how the function of the Senate nuances the sculpture’s possible interpretations from 1778, when the first treaty between the U.S. government and indigenous sovereign nations was made, to 2016 and the uprisings by water protectors at Standing Rock.